 One of Paul’s first jobs was sweeping floors and changing oil at a small shop which eventually turned into more difficult projects.
 As an automotive history buff, his extensive knowledge led him into a career of a hot rod and restoration parts specialists.
 Paul has developed many great working relationships with hordes of vendors and has a knack for coming up with that hard to find one of a kind part.
 He is a vital part of the Precision Restorations team.
-E-mail Paul at Paul@precisioncarrestoration.com for questions any regarding the Precision Restorations parts department.
+E-mail Paul at [email protected] for questions on anything regarding the Precision Restorations parts department.

 Frank Ellis – Technician